I'm just a little hoarse, but I'll make the most of it as we're doing Open Line Friday on Wednesday today.

 And premeditation makes it capital murder.

-There was no when they when they put together the procedure, there was no intent to torture anybody here.
+When they put together the procedure, there was no intent to torture anybody here.

-And therefore it can't be said that they set out to torture.
+And therefore, it can't be said that they set out to torture.

 Is that your point that they're right?